 For example, some of your best product content can come from sales or customer service teams.
 They might have amazing Q&A content just sitting in their emails waiting to be transformed into FAQs.
 Or a senior member of your team might be itching to be interviewed either for a vlog or podcast.

 Ideally you would get professional companies in to create all this amazing content, but if marketing budgets are crazy tight you’d be surprised at what you can do on cheaply in-house with a smart phone and a clip-on mic.
 And if you do get a professional company in, talk to them about how you can repurpose that content and make it work harder!

 When budgets are tight, cool tools seem like the last thing you should be investing in.
 However, they can save you time and money through automation and joining up activity.
-We would recommend HubSpot wouldn’t we, but it has definitely enabled us to do more with less.
+We would recommend HubSpot, wouldn’t we (what with being a diamond HubSpot partner agency and all), but it has definitely enabled us to do more with less.